Rye’s James Mackle grabs a Lavelle second-half strike.

 Another member of the walking wounded who’s also a two-way starter, Brendan Lavelle, returned last week from a sprained foot and played a big role for the Garnets at running back and linebacker.
 His cousin, fellow senior Declan Lavelle, went 16 of 25 for 205 yards and three touchdowns, including a beautiful hitch-and-go to tight end James Mackle that put Rye up by 14-0 midway through the second quarter.

 That score followed a first-quarter screen pass to senior wideout Quinn Kelly, who would scamper 34 yards behind a convoy of blockers to get Rye on the scoreboard five minutes into the game.
 Freddie Clarke then nailed the first of his three PATs on the afternoon.
+To bet on players like him, you might want to check out the best online casino in the world.
+One of the prime examples of good betting sites is ufabet.group.

 Between them, Mackle and Kelly would account for 12 completions and all three scores.

 Add in Lucas Perez-Segnini’s two booming punts early on, the first of which forced the Huskies to start play on their own four-yard line, and you have the makings of an all- Garnet and Black day.
+In all of the things that you saw, you might want to gamble and win something especially if it is your favorite team or player, you can just easily check out เว็บ บาคาร่า and see what the site might have offer for you.

 Things would have got even farther out of hand had Rye not been charged with five drive-stopping holding penalties (one declined) and two delay-of-game penalties.